Bricks And Mortar But Lack Of Bricks!

-There are claims that national house builders which has a high-volume nature has clouts that they are using in buying the bricks that are left.
+There are claims that national housebuilders which have a high-volume nature have clouts that they are using in buying the bricks that are left.
 For this reason, the other players without the power to do this are pushed towards the import option.
 This has greatly affected the house developers that work on a smaller scale and contractors building shopping centres, social housing, schools and hospitals have not been spared.

 There are different reasons behind the brick shortage.
-One of the main reasons is the fact that there were many brickwork closed during the recession.
-The demand, for houses went down and this resulted in the free fall of the housing market.
+One of the main reasons is the fact that there was much brickwork closed during the recession.
+The demand, for houses, went down and this resulted in the free fall of the housing market.
 Technically, this resulted in the reduced demand for building materials leading to the closure of the brickwork.

 Another reason behind the shortage is the closure of kilns.
 There were tougher EU limits and regulations on the emission of Sulphur Dioxide introduced.
 These regulations saw the closure Stewartby ovens which are quite historic in Bedfordshire and played a major part in the supply of bricks.
 The manufacturers were further struck by the recession and they ended up closing or selling as a result of the escalated energy costs.

 A lot of professionals have more than once found themselves a few thousand bricks short when dealing with building projects.
 They are forced to hunt for the extra bricks which mostly are acquired through importation.
 Experts in the industry have pointed fingers to the panic which results in people buying the materials just to stockpile the products.